neicnordic/puhuri-web/docs/branding.md

 ## License

-Puhuri logos are published under a CC-BY-NC-ND license.
-The ownership of the logos belongs to the University of Tartu.
+Puhuri logos are published under a CC BY-NC-ND 4.0 license.
+The owner of the logos and copyright belongs to the University of Tartu.